 Make-Ahead: Follow the recipe as instructed.
 Place the uncooked cakes in a single layer on a baking sheet, cover them with plastic wrap, and refrigerate for up to 24 hours.
 Proceed with cooking according to the recipe instructions.
 They can also be prepared and frozen uncooked.
 Defrost them in a single layer overnight in the refrigerator, and then cook according to the recipe instructions.

 How to Store: You can freeze cooked and uncooked crab cakes for up to 3 months.
-Arrange them on a baking sheet lined with parchment and place them in the freezer.
+Arrange them on a parchment-lined baking sheet and place them in the freezer.
 Freeze them until firm, then transfer them to a freezer bag or freezer-safe container.
 Leftovers can also be stored in the refrigerator for up to 3 days in an air-tight container.

 How to Reheat: Crab cakes can be reheated in a skillet with some butter or oil.
 Cook them for 2-3 minutes per side until warmed through.
 Frozen crab cakes should be thawed in the refrigerator before reheating.